-Estimates generated by a stacked multi-grade setup for Massachusetts urban charter applicants appear in columns (3)-(6) of Table 2.
-These estimates were computed by adding post-lottery outcomes through eighth grade to the first-year sample.
-The estimate in column (4) use the same dummy endogenous variable as the single-year analysis.
-The 2SLS estimate of $0.58\sigma$ exceeds that in column (2), but the magnitude of this estimate is complicated by the fact that applicants experience up to four years of charter attendance.
+Estimates generated by a stacked multigrade setup for Massachusetts urban charter applicants appear in columns (3)-(6) of Table 2.
+These estimates were computed by adding postlottery outcomes through 8th grade to the first-year sample.
+The estimates in column (4) use the same dummy endogenous variable as the single-year analysis.
+The 2SLS estimate of 0.58σ exceeds that in column (2), but the magnitude of this estimate is complicated by the fact that applicants experience up to four years of charter attendance.
 The estimates in column (6) were computed using years of exposure as the endogenous variable.
-The first stage for this specification is slightly greater than one, while the resulting ACR estimate is $0.31\sigma$ , implying-on average across grades and lotteries-each year of charter enrollment boosts math scores by roughly one-third of a standard deviation for compliers.
-As in the single-grade analysis, OLS estimates in columns (3) and (5) are positive but smaller than corresponding 2SLS estimates, suggesting a modest downward bias in regression-adjusted comparisons of charter and non-charter students.
+The first stage for this specification is slightly greater than one, while the resulting ACR estimate is 0.31σ , implying-on average across grades and lotteries-each year of charter enrollment boosts math scores by roughly one-third of a standard deviation for compliers.
+As in the single-grade analysis, OLS estimates in columns (3) and (5) are positive but smaller than corresponding 2SLS estimates, suggesting a modest downward bias in regression-adjusted comparisons of charter and noncharter students.

-3.4 Coding Lottery Offer Instruments
+3.4 Coding lottery offer instruments

-We have so far ignored matters of timing.
-In practice, lottery-admitting schools often make a first round of initial offers, with students not initially offered a seat placed on a waiting list with students ordered by lottery number.
+Lottery-admitting schools often make a first round of initial offers, with students not initially offered a seat placed on a waiting list with students ordered by lottery number.
 As some initial offers are declined, offers are made down the waiting list.
 Information on initial and waitlist offers can be used to construct multiple instruments for charter enrollment.

 A natural two-instrument strategy combines an initial offer dummy with a dummy indicating waitlist offers using 2SLS.
-Since take-up for initial and waitlist offers may differ (if, for example, waitlisted students enroll elsewhere before receiving an offer), over-identified 2SLS may generate more precise estimates than a just-identified model using a single offer dummy.
+Since take-up for initial and waitlist offers may differ (if, for example, waitlisted students enroll elsewhere before receiving an offer), overidentified 2SLS may generate more precise estimates than a just-identified model using a single-offer dummy.
 The Abdulkadiroğlu et al. (2011) analysis of Boston charter schools shows modest efficiency gains from a two-instrument setup.
-It's worth noting, however, that the LATE interpretation of over-identified 2SLS estimates requires a stronger monotonicity assumption than that typically invoked with single-instrument IV (Mogstad et al., 2021).
+It's worth noting, however, that the LATE interpretation of overidentified 2SLS estimates requires a stronger monotonicity assumption than that typically invoked with single-instrument IV (Mogstad et al., 2021).

-de Chaisemartin and Behaghel (2020) discuss use of waitlist instruments in settings with few students per lottery.
+de Chaisemartin and Behaghel (2020) discuss the use of waitlist instruments in settings with few students per lottery.
 When schools target class size, instruments constructed from waitlist offers in lotteries with few applicants can be correlated with potential outcomes.
-This problem arises from the fact that with a class size target, the last student who receives an offer must be a complier, resulting in over-representation of compliers among offered students. de Chaisemartin and Behaghel (2020) propose a weighted IV estimator that ameliorates the bias in IV estimates using waitlist offers.
-Initial offer instruments also circumvent this problem by using a pre-determined offer cutoff that does not depend on takeup.
+This problem arises from the fact that with a class size target, the last student who receives an offer must be a complier, resulting in overrepresentation of compliers among offered students. de Chaisemartin and Behaghel (2020) propose a weighted IV estimator that ameliorates the bias in IV estimates using waitlist offers.
+Initial offer instruments also circumvent this problem by using a predetermined offer cutoff that does not depend on take-up.